dkvz/mobile-navbar/README.md

 ## The overlay
 There's more than one way to do the mobile menu, Materialize creates an overlay div to have the transparent grey background.

+Problem: on mobile, when both sliding in the menu and scrolling, the overlay stays at the top.
+I think we might have to position: fixed the thing.

 ## Drop shadow
 You can use a drop-shadow but then the translate has to go further to the left.